 GCSE Level 6 or higher in GCSE Physical Education or BTEC Level 2 Certificate/Diploma at Merit or higher.
-Level 4 in GCSE Maths and English.
-Level 5 in GCSE Sciences preferred.
-It is vital that students are regularly training and competing at a good standard in one of the government's approved sporting activities.
+Level 4 in GCSE Maths and English, Level 5 in GCSE Sciences preferred.
+It is vital that students are regularly training and competing at a good standard outside school at a local club in one of the government's approved sporting activities.
+List available online or from PE department.
+Anyone who has not taken GCSE PE or BTEC Sport should contact the department to discuss individual cases.
+Some students who have not previously studied PE have been successful.